madhavi091105/mlprojects/README.md

-Student Performance Prediction - Machine Learning Project
+🧩 Student Performance Prediction - Machine Learning Project

-Project Overview
+📃Project Overview

 This project is an end-to-end Machine Learning pipeline built to predict student academic performance using demographic and educational features.
 The project focuses on: